-WISER has had another surprising benefit in that it has also forged new friendship and collaborations amongst senior female and male investigators who attend and support our functions.
-Some of our best ‘mentor/mentee’, ‘lab collaborations’ and ‘peer to peer professional networks’ are formed during the informal sessions at our meetings, and WISER continues to maximise these opportunities for our YIs.
+WISER has had another surprising benefit in that it has also forged new friendships and collaborations among senior female and male investigators who attend and support our functions.
+Some of our best ‘mentor/mentee’, ‘lab collaborations’ and ‘peer to peer professional networks’ are formed during the informal sessions at our meetings, and WISER continues to maximize these opportunities for our YIs.
 The success of WISER during our earlier meetings and the recognition that young male investigators would also benefit from these special opportunities have led us to welcome male and female attendees to all WISER functions.
 Having male leadership attend and hear the difficulties faced by females is essential to facilitating equal access to the best training opportunities for all.
 So please, encourage all your trainees to register to attend WISER and YI functions planned for the upcoming Biennial meeting as well as during the ISER/Bright Focus co-sponsored meetings in alternate years.

 Click here to read the history of WISER.